Zcash Mining Guide for Beginners

 Also, remember that it may be necessary to buy a new Power Supply Unit (PSU) to run your hardware, depending on your intended setup.
 While an electrically-efficient PSU might cost more, it will also save on power costs for the long term.

-Even more importantly, it is crucial to remember that difficulty and price are variables i.e. they can and will probably change over time, possibly dramatically.
-In other words, the profitability score you get is only true to the present moment of calculation.
+Even more importantly, it is crucial to remember that difficulty and price are variables.
+Meaning they can and will probably change over time, possibly dramatically.
+In other words, the profitability score you get is only true for the present moment of calculation.

 Start off by reading our Zcash mining hardware guide for a complete list of available miners.

 Experimenting with various GPU selections in the calculator will help you uncover the card with the best price to performance to power consumption combination (expressed as MH/s per currency unit).

 When it comes to which GPU card you should choose, Nvidia would be your first choice.
 It’s important to note that while AMD cards outperform Nvidia cards for Ethereum mining purposes, Nvidia has a clear advantage when it comes to mining Zcash on the Equihash algorithm using the EWBF Miner.

 Whichever card you choose, it should have at least 1 GB of RAM, or it won’t be able to properly mine Zcash.
 The reason for that is that EWBF supports GPUs with just 1 GB of RAM, compared to Ethereum’s 3 GB requirement (this is a correction from the video, in which I say that the min RAM is 3GB).